 Explore Colorado's great outdoors without lugging a ton of gear around on these unique backpacking experiences.

-Let llamas carry your packs for you as you hoof it through the woods.
-In addition to being hard working, they’re pretty adorable travel companions.
+Let friendly llamas carry your packs for you as you hoof it through the woods.
+In addition to being hard working, these tall, wooly creatures are pretty adorable travel companions.
 A few trips to consider:

 10th Mountain Division Huts with Paragon Guides, Vail